syncfusion-content/javascript-docs/js/api/ejChart.md

 <ts name = "ej.datavisualization.Chart.ColumnFacet"/>

-Render the column and bar type series in rectangle/cylinder shape.
+To render the column and bar type series in rectangle/cylinder shape.
 See <a href="global.html#ColumnFacet">ColumnFacet</a>

 <table class="props">